ninety-plus-of-blue/ninety-plus-of-blue.github.io/_posts/2015-07-18-new-england.md

 we got the results we'd been waiting for, results that the team's performances deserved to get much sooner.

-That second honeymoon has ended now.
-In the past two matches many, including myself, have seen the specter of our form during that winless streak.
+That second honeymoon has ended now.<!--break--> In the past two matches many, including myself, have seen the specter of our form during that winless streak.
 It has that period's lack of scoring chances, its indiscipline, and a style miles from the open, possession-based strategy most of us covet.
 Sunday offers a rare opportunity for a